Podium girl: Controversy

 Although podium girls are a long-standing tradition in European cycle racing, they have attracted some controversy.
 Laura Weislo of Cyclingnews.com has criticised the way that professional cycling has reduced women to "just beautiful ornaments to stand beside successful men".
 She comments that "the only time that you see a female presence on television in professional cycling is the models on the podium, and it only heightens the inequality in the sport."
 Kelly Riordan, a former cyclo-cross podium girl who now works as a journalist, rejects this: "It wouldn't be a proper ceremony without them.
 These are talented women in their own right.
 They shouldn't be dismissed simply as eye candy."
-Magalie Thierry, who has worked as a Tour de France podium girl in 2012 and 2013, describes the podium as "just 'a plus'.
-Maybe the ceremony could seem out of date but most of the public loves it.
+Magalie Thierry, who has worked as a Tour de France podium girl in 2012 and 2013, describes the podium as "just 'a plus'".
+Maybe the ceremony could seem out of date, but most of the public loves it.
 I think podium girls give a little touch of femininity to this sport."

-While acknowledging that the Tour de France is very male-dominated – there was no women's Tour before 2022 – Tour director Christian Prudhomme has said that he is trying to bring women into the management of the Tour.
+While acknowledging that the Tour de France is very male-dominated – there were no Women's Tours before 2022 – Tour director Christian Prudhomme has said that he is trying to bring women into the management of the Tour.
 For the 2009 Tour, he selected champion cyclist Claire Pedrono to ride pillion on a motorcycle ahead of the riders, holding up the tour blackboard to give them time information.
 It is regarded as a prestigious role, and Prudhomme says that he gave it to Pedrono "because of her accomplishments as a cyclist.
 But I have to be honest with you, it also doesn’t hurt that she has a nice smile."

+Decline

+The Vuelta a España stopped using podium girls in 2017.

+Beginning with the 2020 edition of the race, the role of podium girl was removed from the Tour de France.
+Instead, one male and one female host present the prizes.
+This decision was attributed to the sexism of viewing women as "objects or rewards", but also to the need to reduce the number of people on the podium and the physical contact of cheek kissing as a social distancing measure during the COVID-19 pandemic.